Congregation B'nai Israel (Sacramento, California): History

-Locations

 The congregation has survived the destruction caused by fires and floods throughout its history.
 In November 1852, fire destroyed its original location at 7th and L streets, and it met in congregants' homes until 1858.
 A Methodist congregation had constructed a building on their former lot during this time, and in 1858 B'nai Israel purchased this new building.
 Three years later, it too was destroyed by fire.
-In 1864, the congregation purchased a former Presbyterian concert hall on 6th street for use as their synagogue.
+In 1864, the congregation purchased a former Presbyterian concert hall on 6th Street for use as their synagogue.

 In 1904, the congregation moved to 1421 Fifteenth Street, which also caught fire in 1912, and reopened after a year of renovations.
 This location was home to B'nai Israel until 1954, when the congregation moved to its current location at 3600 Riverside Boulevard.
 Through the next few decades, the campus expanded to include the Harry M. Tonkin Memorial Chapel, the Sosnick Library, and the Buddy Kandel education wing.